ayomodu/terrk/README.md

 ```
 This creates a context for your organization and will prompt you to provide the API token generated above.

 **NB: The token is treated as a secret and will not be visible in the terminal when you paste it following the prompt.**
+**terrk relies on the API token to authenticate you to the TFC API and carry out admin activities scoped to the permissions delegated to your user account**

 The command above also allows you specify the ```-t``` option to provide the token.
 We advise against doing this as it makes the API token visible in command history.